fabiog1901/IoT-predictive-maintenance/README.md

   "feature": "0, 95, 0, 88, 26.62, 75, 21.05, 115, 8.65, 5, 3.32, 3"
 }
 ```
-With these input parameters, the model returns 0, which mean that the machine is likely to break.
+With these input parameters, the model returns 0, which means that the machine is likely to break.
 Take a note of the **AccessKey** as you will need this for lab 6.

 ## Lab 3 - Gateway host: setup machine sensors simulator and MQTT broker